scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 the impetus for adopting modern software development practices only increases every year.
-The evolution of tools such as version control and envrionemnt reproducing mechanisms (via virtual machines/hypervisors) enable researchers to more easily capture information about the software during and after production.
+The evolution of tools such as version control and envrionemnt reproducing mechanisms (via virtual machines/hypervisors) enable researchers to more easily capture information about software during and after production.
 Furthermore, the appearent end of Silicon-based Moore's Law has nececitated a move to more exotic arichteture and increased parallelism to see further speed increases [MIMS]_.
 This implies that code that runs on machines now may not